 - The Action Bible: A picture Bible written similar to a comic book.
 This is a Bible an older elementary child could read on their own.

 - The Gospel (Big Theology for Little Hearts): I’m going to get this for my 4 year old this Christmas.
 It’s a beginning book to Christian theology by going over topics like God, man, rebellion, Jesus, sacrifice, etc. It is the first in a three-part series.

 - The One Year Devotional for Preschoolers: A sweet set of devotionals that are age appropriate for little ones.

 - Children, Can you Hear Me?
-How to Hear and See God: This is an amazing book to encourage kids to listen to God’s voice and form a relationship with him.
+How to Hear and See God?: (NEW!)
+This is an amazing book to encourage kids to listen to God’s voice and form a relationship with him.

 - Notes from Jesus: What Your New Best Friend Wants you to Know: A great devotional written from the perspective of Jesus talking to you.

 - ColorFull: Celebrating the Colors God Gave Us: Helpful for teaching children to understand race.